Adde2130/GRUD/README.md

 ## How to use

-**NOTE:** As of right now, this is WIP and won't produce any results.

 1. Run grub, either by launching `grub.bat` or by running `main.py` with python.
 Run it with the flag `-n` or `--naked` to use the program without any GUI.